anoop-phoenix/NarrativeGenerator/README.md

 # Narrative Generator

-* Generate narrative (story) when executing a sequence of `predicate` statement.
+* Generate narrative (story) when executing a sequence of statement.
-* If a predicate return `False`, the process will be terminated.
+* If there is a predicate and it returns `False`, the process will be terminated.
-* The narrative can be represented as a string or a json like string.
+* The narrative can be represented as a paragraph with indent levels or a json like string.

 ## The sample problem
+### Sample 1

-The process checks wether a student is a very good student or not.
+The process checks wether a student is a good student or not.
 To be qualified for that hornor, the guy must have:
 * All majors' overall are greater or equal 8.5
 * With each major, there is no assignment's mark less than 5.0
 * Certificate of IELTS

+If the student has the certificate of JLPT, he or she is qualified for a very good student hornor.

+### Sample 2
+The process also return the overall score of the student.
+Show reference to overal score of each subject.

-Beside the yes/no answer, the algorithm must provide the story evaluating the student.
+**Beside**, the algorithm must provide the story evaluating the student.

 ## Experience
 * Only provide `ReferenceResource` in the leaf node, therefore, the information is not duplicated